albertocastelli/project-errore-404/README.md

 The tests have been created just for the functions that require to enter an input because they directly modify the database which is csv and a problem arises when a value containing a comma is inputted and saved since the csv consider a comma as a value separator.
 Therefore, if a value containing a comma is inputted and saved, the csv file will not be correctly opened anymore.
-There are three tests done one add_column, add_book and add_change_value each time.
+There are three tests done one add_col, add_book and add_change_value each time.
 Those tests are:
 - the test_correct_values that checks if the known valid entries are accepted and returns a "changes have been made" message when the test is passed;
 - the test_wrong_values that checks if the known invalid errors (those containing a comma) are not accepted as expected.
 If the tests is passed, a "please, don't insert any comma ',' as new value" message is returned.
-- as corner case, the test_already_present_values function that checks if an entry is already in the database and returns a message accordingly: for add_column, if the column we want to add already exits in the database, a "this column is already present in the database" message has to be displayed;
+- as corner case, the test_already_present_values function that checks if an entry is already in the database and returns a message accordingly: for add_col, if the column we want to add already exits in the database, a "this column is already present in the database" message has to be displayed;
   for add_book, if the book we want to add is already saved, a "this book is already present in the database" has to be displayed.